kphenix/brightspot-vagrant-bootstrap/README.md

 ### Notes

 - Nothing should be running on port 8080
-- To change the database name modify it within the bootstrap.sh and context.xml
+- To change the database name or password modify it within the bootstrap.sh and context.xml